m-dadej/MarSwitching.jl/docs/src/man/examples/example.md

  regime 2 |    5.472%  |   96.331%  |
 ```

 The model shows that there are 2 regimes of the cyclical relationship.
 The second regime is characterized by significantly negative slope of the Phillips curve.
-This is a regime, which should allow policy makers to have some influence on the inflation.
-The second regime is characterized by a very flat Phillips curve, as the coefficient for unemployment is not significantly different than zero.
+This is a regime, which should allow policy-makers to have some influence on the inflation.
+The second regime is characterized by a very flat Phillips curve, as the coefficient for unemployment is not significantly different from zero.
 The inflation during this regime is also substantially less volatile than otherwise.

-Unfortunately for policy makers, the average duration of the favorable regime is ~18 quarters, while the flat Phillips curve is the dominant regime with the average duration of ~27 quarters.
+Unfortunately for policy-makers, the average duration of the favorable regime is ~18 quarters, while the flat Phillips curve is the dominant regime with the average duration of ~27 quarters.

 ```jldoctest
 plot(df.date[9:end],